All-sky neutrino point-source search with IceCube combined track and cascade data: Dataset Construction

 Combining the 14 years of track data with the 10 years of cascade data will result in IceCube’s best sensitivity to point-like sources across the entire sky.
 With tracks leading the point-source sensitivity in the northern sky and cascades leading the point-source sensitivity in the southern sky, this combined dataset will fully exploit the benefits of both morphologies.
 Although new for the IceCube Collaboration, the idea of combining the track and cascade data channels is not new and has been done by the ANTARES Collaboration \citep{Antares}.

-Due to some events overlapping because of classification errors, 703 events were removed from the tracks dataset but retained in the cascades dataset.
+The events in both the track and cascade component datasets are assigned unique identifiers called event IDs.
+Due to some events having overlapping classifications after the event selection process, 703 events in each component dataset were found to have matching event IDs.
+These events were manually removed from the tracks dataset but retained in the cascades dataset.
 These overlapping events account for only 0.05\% of the tracks dataset and were kept in the smaller cascades dataset to maintain robustness.

+An investigation into Monte Carlo (MC) simulation overlap between component datasets was also conducted.
+This test was done by applying the tracks event selection pipeline to cascades MC and vice versa.
+Any MC events that survived through the selection process were manually removed and sensitivities were re-calculated using these new MC events.
+This test resulted in sensitivities which were maximally different by $\sim3\%$ and minimally different by $\sim0.5\%$.
+Due to the minimal changes in sensitivity, overlapping MC events were not removed from the component datasets for this analysis.

 Table \ref{tab:datasamples} shows the livetime in days, number of events, and the start/end dates for all samples in the combined tracks and cascades dataset.
 Fig.~\ref{fig:rel_sig_acc} shows the relative fraction of signal events expected from cascades and tracks over the entire sky.
 For both an $E^{-2}$ and $E^{-3}$ spectrum, cascade events dominate in the southern sky, while track events dominate in the northern sky.
-Our sensitivity to point sources improves the most at the declination where signal events are expected to come from tracks and cascades equally (50\% from each).
+Our sensitivity to point-sources improves the most at the declination where signal events are expected to come from tracks and cascades equally (50\% from each).
 This critical declination depends on the assumed energy spectrum.
 For an $E^{-3}$ spectrum, the critical declination occurs at approximately $-5^\circ$.
 This declination is the definitional boundary between `upgoing' and `downgoing' events.
 For an $E^{-2}$ spectrum, the critical declination shifts slightly south to about $-8^\circ$.
 This difference in critical declination between the two assumed spectra arises because the softer $E^{-3}$ spectrum shifts events to lower energies, where the cascades dataset's lower energy threshold enables detection of more events from the southern sky compared to the tracks dataset.

 Figs.~\ref{fig:eff_area} and~\ref{fig:n_astro} show the effective area and expected number of astrophysical neutrino events respectively in the northern and southern sky for tracks only, cascades only, and combined tracks and cascades.
 In the northern sky, both the effective area and the expected number of astrophysical neutrino events of the combined tracks and cascades sample is higher than either tracks or cascades on their own in the range of 1 TeV to 1 PeV and is about twice as high as either between 1 TeV and 10 TeV.
 In the southern sky, both the combined effective area and the expected number of astrophysical neutrino events are slightly higher than that of cascades until energies higher than 100 TeV where the combined effective area and the number of events shifts to being about twice as high as either individual dataset.
 The improvement in effective area and expected number of events due to combining datasets is larger in the northern sky than in the southern sky.